 It is important, as a responsible organisation, that we consider hazards and look at ways to reduce risk and make the College as safe as possible for everyone.
-To help with this and to develop a positive health and safety culture we have structured Health and Safety induction and a range of bespoke 'in house' training packages.
+One of the most effective control measures in any risk assessment is information, instruction and training and to help with this and to develop a positive health and safety culture we have structured Health and Safety induction and a range of bespoke 'in house' training packages.